Alino/Mongo2ES/README.md

 2. **logging to ElasticSearch with logstash** - to enable this feature, you must set *logitHost* and *logitPort* environment variables.

 Both logging options are using Meteor package <a href="https://github.com/Alino/logit/" target="_blank">```alino:logit```</a>

+## Verbose mode
+- to enable verbose output to container log, either set the environment variable `MONGO2ES_VERBOSE=true` when creating the container
+- or set option `verbose: true` in options when instantiating Mongo2ES.

 ## limitations:
 - only one mongo database can be synced to ES, because we are tailing single MONGO_OPLOG_URL